2014 Shakey's V-League 1st Conference

-The Shakey's V-League 11th Season: 1st Conference is the 19th conference of Shakey's V-League, a collegiate women's volleyball league in the Philippines founded in 2004.
-The opening ceremonies was held on March 23, 2014 with the first doubleheader of volleyball games at the Filoil Flying V Arena in San Juan.
+The 2014 Shakey's V-League 1st Conference was the 20th conference of the Shakey's V-League and the first conference of the 2014 season.
+The opening ceremonies was held on March 23, 2014, with the first doubleheader of volleyball games at the Filoil Flying V Arena in San Juan.
 There are 12 teams competing this including the join forces of all the top selected players from Davao in one team (called as Davao Lady Agilas) and the debut of St. Louis University of Baguio.
 Also, the return of Arellano, Adamson, Ateneo, FEU, San Sebastian, CSB, NU, Perpetual, SWU, and UST.
 This is league's first time to have 12 participating schools to battle for the championship, and first to have a school representing Mindanao region.